Gettin' It (song)

-"Gettin' It" is a song by American hip hop recording artist Too Short.
-The song was released on 1996 as the first single of his seventh studio album Gettin' It (Album Number Ten), with the record labels Jive Records.
-The song was produced by Shorty B. Coolio and Ice-T made cameos in the music video.
+"Gettin' It" is a song by American rapper Too Short, released by Jive Records on March 16, 1996 as the only single from his tenth studio album, Gettin' It (Album Number Ten) (1996).
+Produced by Shorty B and the funk band Parliament-Funkadelic, the latter act performs the song's chorus.

+"Gettin' It" peaked at number 68 on the Billboard Hot 100.
+Fellow West Coast rappers Coolio and Ice-T made cameos in the music video.